SkySlicer500/Browser-Lockdown-rls/README.md

 # Installing
 Browser Lockdown is currently only available for Windows.

-If you are installing Browser Lockdown for the first time, you should go to the latest release, download the zip folder, unzip the downloading zip folder, then run the setup.exe file.
+If you are installing Browser Lockdown for the first time, you should go to the latest release, download the zip folder, unzip the downloaded zip folder, then run the setup.exe file.